-Can I get into SUNY College at Oswego?
-The school has a 54% acceptance rate.
+How hard is it to get into SUNY College at Oswego and can I get accepted?
+The school has a 54% acceptance rate ranking it #52 in New York for lowest rate of acceptance.
 Last year, 6,292 out of 11,727 applicants were admitted making SUNY College at Oswego a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 36 percent.
 SUNY College at Oswego typically accepts and attracts "B+" average high school students.
 Only 23% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|